Will There Ever Be a Material to Replace Steel?

 (Such a design might be a pretty good way to make a sword, actually.
 A Japanese katana is a bit like this: whereas a western sword is hardened and then tempered, so the whole blade is springy and tough but not as hard as it could be, a katana is glass-hard at the edge but soft along the spine.
 If it’s damaged, the edge will chip, but the back part won’t even spring back into shape if bent.
 It has to be hammered straight again.
 Then the edge has to be ground down where it chipped.
 A titanium-plus-tungsten-carbide design would make the middle of the sword about as tough as tempered steel, but give it an edge able to cut notches into any metal.
 While it lasted.)

 If talking about swords sounds too exotic and arbitrary, let’s instead talk about crowbars.
 The tip of a prying tool has to be strong, hard, tough, and thin.
 It has to be rugged enough to exert thousands of pounds of force while fitting into very narrow gaps.
-You can’t make a crowbar out of carbon fiber, and even the best titanium alloys might not be any improvement over steel.
+You can’t make a crowbar out of carbon fiber, and even the best titanium alloys won’t be any improvement over steel.

 Any materials that really are stronger than steel are generally not hard or tough, and materials harder than steel, such as diamond, are generally brittle and easily shattered.
 It’s entirely possible that there’s no such thing as an exotic material that can outdo steel, even for such a mundane application as making nuts and bolts — that no possible combination of atoms can get there.